FrederikHennecke/DeepLearning4NLP/README.md

 #### Experimental Results

-In contrast to our expectations, adding POS and NER tags to the model did not improve the performance, rather it made the training too slow and consumed lots of computational resources without an actual benefit.
+In contrast to our expectations, adding POS and NER tags to the model combined with the baseline AdamW optimizer did not improve the performance too much, rather it made the training too slow and consumed lots of computational resources without an actual benefit.
 The reason for the high training costs is that we train all the available data and indeed extracting the tags from each word, computing the embeddings and feeding them to the model is quite expensive.

 #### Explanation of Results